GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-04-20 23:37:17 IST
+This content is dynamically generated in Indian Time (IST): 2026-04-21 00:51:38 IST

 Current Weather in Coimbatore:
-Temperature: 25.38 °C
+Temperature: 26.88 °C
-Condition: clear sky
+Condition: mist